-For treating different disturbances and their effects arising during production, monitoring systems collect several measured data coming from several sensors.
+In order to treat different disturbances and their effects arising during production, monitoring systems collect several measured data coming from several sensors.
 Through analysing an applied monitoring system, one can recognise that the amount of data information collected in this way is very large.
-Highlevel of data means a great variety of manufacturing parameters and also a large number of measurements on these parameters.
+High-level of data means a great variety of manufacturing parameters and also a large number of measurements on these parameters.
 Partially understood relations among these data are one of the characteristics of a supervised production system.

-Reliable process models are extremely important in different fields of computer integrated manufacturing (Merchant, M.E., 1998).
+Reliable process models are extremely important in different fields of computer integrated manufacturing (Merchant 1998).
 They are required e.g., for selecting optimal parameters during process planning, for designing and implementing adaptive control systems or model-based monitoring algorithms.

-In the CIRP survey on developments and trends in control and monitoring in machining processes, the necessity of sensor integration, sophisticated models, multimodel systems, and learning ability was outlined (Tönshoff et al., 1988).
+In the CIRP survey on developments and trends in control and monitoring in machining processes, the necessity of sensor integration, sophisticated models, multimodel systems, and learning ability was outlined (Tönshoff et al. 1988).
 Artificial neural networks (ANNs), neuro-fuzzy (NF) systems are general, multivariable, non-linear estimators, and therefore, they offer a very effective process modelling approach.
 Soft computing techniques like this seem to be a viable solution on lower level of intelligent, hierarchical control and monitoring systems where abilities for real-time functioning, uncertainty handling, sensor integration, and learning are essential features.
-These features allow us to apply ANNs, as process models on different levels of production control (Monostori et al., 1996).
+These features allow us to apply ANNs, as process models on different levels of production control (Monostori et al. 1996).

 Because of the great variety of the monitoring parameters above, it is very difficult to build up a comprehensive model for a production process even if a part of the whole system is modelled.
 Identifying parts which can be modelled independently, is one of the main issues of modelling.
-A very important goal of research is to automatically determine such individual parts, based on the monitoring parameters and on artificial neural network models.
-Fig. 1. shows a resulted sub-model structure having five main parts (in brackets), dividing a system containing eleven (indexed from zero to ten) description parameters.
-The fourth row of the demonstrated software window, e.g., shows that the algorithm identified a sub-model where parameters nr.
-2, 3 and 6 as model inputs are able to estimate the variable nr.
+A very important result of the research stage of this cluster is a method for determine such individual parts, automatically, based on the monitoring parameters and on artificial neural network models.
+Identified sub-models have common parameters, showing that this technique recognises a structure of connected sub-models, over the identification of its individual parts.